madhuakula/kubernetes-goat/guide/src/scenarios/scenario-7.md

 ![Scenario 7 api key info](images/sc-7-4.png)

-> This can be taken little further by using `docker` client to download the images locally and analyzing.
-Also in some case you can even push the image to registry based on the permissions and privileges
+> This can be taken a little further by using the `docker` client to download the images locally and analysing.
+Also in some cases you can even push the image to the registry based on the permissions and privileges

 ## Miscellaneous